 How to enter

 This challenge is for writers aged 25 and younger, based anywhere in the world.
 It’s free to enter and you can send as many poems as you like.
 The deadline is midnight, Sunday 16 May 2021.
+We are interested in seeing an image of your erasure poem, created from your source text.
 Please send a scan of your poem saved as a PDF or a JPEG, or you can send us a photo of it.
 Please attach your file to your email (making sure it’s no bigger than 4MB or it won’t come through) or send us a link to where we can see it.
 Please also include a written text version of your poem: if you’re a winner, people who need to use screen-readers will be able to access your work using this text.

 Send your poem(s) to firstname.lastname@example.org with the subject line ‘Erasure Poem Challenge’, along with your name, date of birth/age, gender, the county (or, if you’re not from the UK, the country) you live in, and how you found out about this challenge (e.g. YPN email/Twitter/Instagram/through a teacher/through a friend etc.).
 This data is used for statistical purposes and to help us reach as wide an audience as possible.